 Physical Therapy and Direct Access in Texas

 Direct access means being a direct entry point into the health care system.
 A direct entry point into the health care system is someone that any person can simply walk in and see.
-Texas has a limited form of direct access for Physical Therapy.
+Texas has a limited form of direct access to Physical Therapy.
 Physical Therapists in Texas can evaluate patients without a referral but they need a referral from a doctor or other referral source in order to treat a patient.
-Most patients come to us after seeing their doctor, physician assistant, nurse practitioner, or other medical professional.
+Most patients come to us after seeing their doctor, physician assistant, nurse practitioner, or another medical professional.

 What does this mean for you?

 If you are having pain, ask your doctor if Physical Therapy is right for you.
 If you know somebody who is in pain ask if they have heard of or tried Physical Therapy.
-If you are in the San Antonio area, come visit us at Momentum Physical Therapy & Sports Rehab and we will get you the help you need.
+If you are in the San Antonio area, come to visit us at Momentum Physical Therapy & Sports Rehab and we will get you the help you need.